tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 For the same reason that `hyper-util` shouldn't be part of `axum`'s public API, `http-body-util` shouldn't either.

-As a replacement `axum` now provides its own body type found at `axum::body::Body`.
+As a replacement, `axum` now provides its own body type found at `axum::body::Body`.

 Its API is similar to what `hyper::Body` had: